Rwanda

 We offer quality farm products and services, along with affordable payment options.
 As our customers, farmers choose products that make sense for their farms.
 We support many staple crops, such as grains, beans and vegetables, which farm families rely on for food.

-How We Serve Rwanda
+How we serve Rwanda

 While we offer high-quality farm inputs, flexible payment plans, and a tree-planting program, our commitment goes further through these initiatives: